Three Black Holes Are On A Collision Course In What’s Being Called ‘An Unimaginably Epic Event’

 Though the grandiose name sounds like something out of a time-travelers science fiction novel, it actually refers to the conundrum of two black holes unable to merge, despite being on a collision course.

 Though it would make sense for the two massively gravitational masses to merge, they do not.
-Instead their excessive orbital energy — or lack thereof — stops them from ever truly colliding.
+Instead, their excessive orbital energy — or lack thereof — stops them from ever truly colliding.

 The process is complicated.
-When the two come into a few lightyears of each other, they begin to “slingshot” back and forth other materials in their vicinity, most often stars.
+When the two come within a few light-years of each other, they begin to “slingshot” back and forth other materials in their vicinity, most often stars.
 With each of these slingshots, the black holes lose some of their orbital energy in the process.

-As they lose more and more of this orbital energy, they slow down and approach each other more and more closely, eventually coming to within just a few parsecs of one another.
+As they lose more and more of this orbital energy, they slow down and approach each other more and more closely, eventually coming within just a few parsecs of one another.

 However, as they get closer, they use up all the material that could help shed their orbital energy, and the merging process grinds to a halt.